Sep 26

 10:30 AM-12 PM ET

-Please join the U.S. Commission on International Religious Freedom (USCIRF) for a virtual hearing on religious freedom conditions in North Korea, North Korean refugees, and policy options for the U.S. government.
+The U.S. Commission on International Religious Freedom (USCIRF) held a virtual hearing on religious freedom conditions in North Korea, North Korean refugees, and policy options for the U.S. government.

 Religious freedom conditions in North Korea remain abysmal.
 The regime’s ruling ideology, known as Kimilsungism-Kimjongilism, treats religion as an existential threat, resulting in severe punishment for religious adherents, including torture, forced labor, imprisonment, and execution.
 North Koreans outside the country face transnational repression and forcible return, especially North Korean refugees in China who have engaged in religious activities or come in contact with Christian missionaries, despite the risk of torture or other severe punishments upon return.
 In its 2024 Annual Report, USCIRF recommended that the U.S. Department of State designate North Korea as a Country of Particular Concern for engaging in or tolerating particularly severe violations of religious freedom.
 In July, USCIRF traveled to South Korea (Republic of Korea) to meet with South Korean government officials, human rights activists, religious leaders, North Korean defectors, and other civil society organizations working to promote religious freedom and related human rights in North Korea.

-Witnesses will discuss religious freedom inside North Korea and the situation for North Korean refugees in South Korea, China, and other countries.
-They will also consider U.S. policy approaches towards North Korea, including the intersection between human rights and national security.
+Witnesses discussed religious freedom inside North Korea and the situation for North Korean refugees in South Korea, China, and other countries.
+They also considered U.S. policy approaches towards North Korea, including the intersection between human rights and national security.

 Opening Remarks